-History, or a minimum grade of an A in World History with department recommendation.
+Prerequisite: Minimum grade of a B in both semesters of Honors World History I or Big History, or a minimum grade of an A in World History with department recommendation.
 This course will move at a faster pace with greater depth than World History II.
 This course will study global human development through history with particular emphasis being placed on applying history's lessons to current world events.
 The early modern world to the present will be covered.
 Students will identify and compare methods of living, ruling, and worshipping through an examination of world governments, as well as their economic and religious institutions.
 Students enrolled in this class will use considerable critical thinking skills, must be able to keep up with daily homework and research assignments and possess excellent note taking skills.
 Independent reading, outside research, note taking, writing and the use of current technology will be required for students to master and integrate the material.
-Collaborative projects and classroom
+Collaborative projects and classroom presentations will also be featured.